Invite your team

 Make sure your learners are accepting invites

 Make sure all your licenses have been assigned and are being used.
 Learn how to monitor invitation acceptance to see which of your team members may need a gentle nudge.
 Use this easy email template to send your team the reminder they need.
+You can also share this one-sheet with them, or make copies to hang in the break room or conference rooms.

 See even more ways to engage learners in Encourage learning.